-Knowing a companies history will help you make a more informed decision when it comes to purchasing power tools such as a chainsaw, especially when heavily investing into a log splitter.
-Personally for me I would find it hard to spend upwards of $800 on a chainsaw if I knew a company was facing financial issues.
+Knowing a companies history will help you make a more informed decision when it comes to purchasing power tools such as a chainsaw, especially when heavily investing in a log splitter.
+Personally, for me, I would find it hard to spend upwards of $800 on a chainsaw if I knew a company was facing financial issues.
 Since there is a chance they could go under and they won’t repair your tool under warranty.
 While that is an extreme example, it does make you think.

 Are Tanaka Chainsaws Any Good?

-Certainly there are times you will buy something and it breaks earlier then expected, this happens regardless of the product.
+Certainly, there are times you will buy something and it breaks earlier than expected, this happens regardless of the product.
 It’s unavoidable unfortunately.
 I’ve seen people buy brand new $80,000 cars and they break down literally only hundreds of feet down the road from the dealership, it’s frustrating but it happens.

 Are Tanaka Chainsaw Any Good?

 From my personal experiences using several Tanaka models over the last year or so, I can confidently say they are a top-notch and affordable chainsaw.
 I find them very impressive little chainsaws that have a surprising amount of power, from some smaller engines.
 They have been some of the surest starting gas chainsaws I have ever used, which is why one of there cheaper top handled saws is a favorite among Arborists.

 Not everything is perfect on them that is for sure, I have noticed on several chainsaws that they do have tension issues.
 This is really only a small complaint in the grand scheme of things, but something that I do feel I have to mention.